automationbroker/apb/docs/developers.md

 ```
 Note: `oc whoami -t` should return a token and the logged in user must have permissions that are documented [here](apb_cli.md#access-permissions)

-* Step 4: Verify new APB exists in the Automation Broker
+##### Manually triggering 'apb broker catalog' to view APBs known to the Automation Broker

-This is normally the functionality of `apb list`.
-If you do not have access to use `apb list`, you can use the route gathered from step 3 and do:
+If you do not have access to use `apb broker catalog`, you can use the route gathered from step 3 and do:
 ```
 $ curl -H "Authorization: Bearer $(oc whoami -t)" -k https://asb-1338-ansible-service-broker.172.17.0.1.nip.io/ansible-service-broker/v2/catalog
 ```

 You should see a list of all bootstrapped specs and one that is labeled `localregistry-<apb_name>`.
 I recommend using `|grep <apb_name>` to help find it since the output is in JSON.

-### Alternative to using `apb run`
+##### Manually running an APB from the OpenShift internal registry
-Because of the limitations described above, it may be desired for a user to want the same functionality as `apb run` without having to rely on `apb push` being successful.
-This is because `apb run` implicitly performs `apb push` first before attempting to provision the application.
-In order to work around this, a user must first follow the above workaround to push their image onto the internal OpenShift registry.
+In order to do this, first push the into the internal OpenShift registry.
 Once the image exists, you should be able to see the image with:
 ```
 $ oc get images | grep <apb_name>
 sha256:bfaa73a5e15bf90faec343c7d5f8cc4f952987afdbc3f11a24c54c037528d2ed   172.30.1.1:5000/openshift/<apb_name>@sha256:bfaa73a5e15bf90faec343c7d5f8cc4f952987afdbc3f11a24c54c037528d2ed
 ```

-Now in order to provision, we can use `oc run` to launch the APB:
+Now in order to provision the APB, we can use `oc run`:
 ```
 $ oc new-project <target_namespace>
 $ oc create serviceaccount apb